Cognitio-Learning/home/public/content/md/day1.md

 content = 'Hello World'
 print(content)  # Hello World
 ```
 The `print` function takes the `'Hello World'` input and outputs it to the console.
+Comments are notes that you can write in your code that won't affect anything.

 ## Variables
 Variables are a way to store information to reuse later on.
 The standard convention for variable naming in Python is `snake_case`.